yoda-aus/driver-coupons/README.md

   b) destination is 'No Urgent Place' and with Friends for a restaurant < 20 coupon -Very low probability of accepting a coupon if occupation is 'Farming Fishing & Forestry"
 - 21 year old drivers have the highest coupon acceptance probablity
+-  At 2PM carryout and take away coupons are rejected and restaurant (20-50) coupons are rejected at 10 AM.
+At 6PM, restaurant<20 is accepted

 ## Next Steps